Help us understand our audience.

 Strategy overview

-• Lottery-based admission for all students: Charter schools are public schools of choice; they cannot charge tuition, and families must submit a basic application opting in to attending a particular charter school.
+• Lottery-based admission for all students: Charter schools are public schools of choice; they cannot charge tuition, and families elect to attend a particular charter school.
 In some cases, there are more applicants than available seats.
-In this situation, state laws often require charter operators to hold a randomized lottery to determine admission.
-Charter schools cannot selectively enroll students and must serve any student a traditional public school would, including English Language Learners and students with disabilities.
+In this situation, state laws require charter operators to hold a randomized lottery to determine admission.
+Charter schools cannot selectively enroll students and must serve any student that a district-operated school would, including English Language Learners and students with disabilities.

-• A 2018 meta-analysis of charter schools found that they improved student outcomes in math and reading relative to traditional public schools.
+• A 2018 meta-analysis of charter schools found that they improved student outcomes in math and reading relative to district-operated schools.
 However, findings were not consistent across grade levels.

-• A 2017 systematic review of 'No Excuses' charter schools — characterized by rigid and consistent discipline, more instructional time, and increased parental involvement — found that these schools improved math and literacy outcomes compared to traditional public schools.
+• A 2017 systematic review of 'No Excuses' charter schools — characterized by consistent discipline, more instructional time, and increased parental involvement — found that these schools improved math and literacy outcomes compared to district-operated schools.

 • A 2018 systematic review found that KIPP schools had positive effects on math (12 percentile points improvement) and English language arts (8 percentile points improvement) and potentially positive effects on science and social studies achievement.